klieret/meetup-matcher/README.md

 This works in three steps:

-1. You obtain a list of email addresses of everyone interested
+1. You obtain a list of email addresses of everyone interested, optionally together with availabilities and extra information
 2. You run this script to match groups of three[^1] people together and to send them an email
 3. Each group decides what to do, and where and when to meet on their own.